cometchat/cometchat-push-notification-app-ios/Customize.md

 This sevice grabs the data from the push notification payload and user can modify it's content and display the customized data on to the push notification.

-Here, we are modifying the data or hiding the push notification for users which are blocked from the loggedInUser.
+In our case, we are modifying the data or hiding the push notification for those users which are blocked from the loggedInUser.

 ## Implementation:

 ### Add  UNNotificationServiceExtension inside the app:

-1. Click on 'File' --> 'New' --> 'Targets'  --> 'Application Extension' --> 'Notification Service Extension'.
+1. Click on `File` --> `New` --> `Targets`  --> `Application Extension` --> `Notification Service Extension`.

-2. Add  'Product Name' and click on Finish.
+2. Add  `Product Name` and click on `Finish`.

 ###  WorkFlow:

-1. When the user login, fetch the blockedUsersList using  'blockedUserRequest'.
+1. When the user login, fetch the blockedUsersList using  `blockedUserRequest`.

 ```
 let blockedUserRequest = BlockedUserRequest.BlockedUserRequestBuilder(limit: 20).build()